Like an ice cream van for the Arts! FESTIVAL IN A VAN brings entertainment outside and makes it mobile

-Vans can be hired as venues for your own programme, or we can programme for you.
+Vans can be hired as venues for your own programme, or we can curate and book a line-up of performers for you.
 Vans can spend the day in one location or make up to three stops in one day, depending on distances and performance duration.

-Costs for Festival in a Van are based on a full day’s hire including technical crew and Covid safety officer, fuel and all technical and safety equipment.
+Costs for Festival in a Van are based on a full day’s hire and include crew, fuel and all technical and safety equipment.

-To book Festival in a Van please email Gemma Tipton or click below
+To learn more or to book Festival in a Van to visit your local community, please email Elizabeth Mohen or click below

 NICE THINGS PEOPLE HAVE SAID ABOUT FESTIVAL IN A VAN